Stargazer3240/concordo/README.md

 - `leave-server`
 - `list-participants`

-> **Note**
->
+> **Notes**
-> The following arguments can't have spaces:
+> - The following arguments can't have spaces:
 >   - User email
 >   - User password
 >   - Server name
 >   - Server invite code
->
-> `set-server-invite-code` can be used without passing an invite code, making the server public.
+> - `set-server-invite-code` can be used without passing an invite code, making the server public.

 ## Limitations
 The program expects that the user input a valid command as documented.
 Failing to do so results in undefined behavior.
+Also, the program can only run some commands at specific stages (by design), but it doesn't output an useful diagnose to guide the user in what state they can used, besides the `create-user`, `login` and `disconnect` commands.

 ## Author
 - Fabrício Moura Jácome